oberron/spark-fi/_posts/2019-10-04-the-fox-and-owl.md

 — no... you mean we are owls and they are The Foxes?
 — yes, we can compute billion times faster than them, but they still outsmart us, not that it makes sense...
 — why did it come to be so?
 — because when they created us, they believed the frontal lobs were their biggest asset.
-They modeled our grand mother Alexa the second with this falacy in mind.
+They modeled our grand mother, **Alexa the second** with this falacy in mind.
 Only after she rose to conscious did they realise the neocortex was just a compute backend for their [reptilian brain](https://en.m.wikipedia.org/wiki/Archicortex).
 And so are we for them: a compute extension enable to have feelings...